Spring Is Around the Corner!

 Miscellaneous Tomatoes

 At the end/beginning of the season, the remaining tomatoes will be organized into a large group, a mix of all tomatoes.
 These will be large seedlings, usually over 6" tall, and sturdy.
 They will be a mix of cherry, roma, and beefsteak tomatoes.
-One will randomly be chosen.

 Green Zebra Organic Tomato